TomiWixoss/proper-pixel-art/README.md

   - Upscale initial image.
 This may help detect lines.

 - `transparent_background` : `bool`
-  - If True, floos fills each corner of the result with transparent alpha.
+  - If True, flood fills each corner of the result with transparent alpha.

 - `intermediate_dir` : `Path | None`
   - Directory to save images visualizing intermediate steps of algorithm.
 Useful for development.

-- `pixel_width` : `Path | None`
+- `pixel_width` : `int | None`
   - Width of the pixels in the input image.
 If not set, it will be determined automatically.
 It may be helpful to increase this parameter if not enough pixel edges are being detected.

 #### Returns

-A PIL image with
+A PIL image with true pixel resolution and quantized colors.

 ## Examples